hacker-fab/gitbook/standard-operating-procedures/thermal-evaporator-sop.md

 ## Purpose

 Thermal evaporation heats up a metal (in this case Aluminum) to really hot temperatures in order to evaporate it onto the chip.
-Evaporatoing metals like aluminum is what allows us to conduct electricity through our design.
+Evaporating metals like aluminum is what allows us to conduct electricity through our design.

 ***